ConPaaS-team/conpaas/docs/installation.rst

 The configuration file for customizing your VM image is located at *conpaas/scripts/create_vm/create-img-script.cfg*.

 In the **CUSTOMIZABLE** section of the configuration file, you can define whether you plan to run ConPaaS on Amazon EC2 or OpenNebula.
 Depending on the virtualization technology that your target cloud uses, you should choose either KVM or Xen for the hypervisor.
-Note that for Amazone EC2, this variable needs to be set to Xen.
-Please do not make the recommended size for the image file smaller than default.
-The *optimize* flag if set, enables certain optimizations to reduce the necessary packages and disk size.
+Note that for Amazon EC2 this variable needs to be set to Xen.
+Please do not make the recommended size for the image file smaller than the default.
+The *optimize* flag enables certain optimizations to reduce the necessary packages and disk size.
 These optimizations allow for smaller VM images and faster VM startup.

 In the **SERVICES** section of the configuration file, you have the opportunity to disable any service that you do not need in your VM image.
-If a service is disable, its package dependencies are not installed in the VM image.
+If a service is disabled, its package dependencies are not installed in the VM image.
 Paired with the *optimize* flag, the end result will be a minimal VM image that runs only what you need.